LogtalkDotOrg/logtalk3/manuals/_sources/refman/directives/include_1.rst.txt

 Includes a file contents, which must be valid terms, at the place of occurrence of the directive.
-The file can be specified as a relative path, an absolute path, or using library notation and is expanded as a source file name.
+The file can be specified as a relative path, an absolute path, or using :term:`library notation` and is expanded as a source file name.
 Relative paths are interpreted as relative to the path of the file containing the directive.

 When using the :ref:`reflection API <reflection_reflection>`, predicates from an included file can be distinguished from predicates from the main